avajs/ava/readme.md

 });
 ```

-Keep in mind that the `beforeEach` and `afterEach` hooks run just before and after a test is run, and that by default tests run concurrently.
-If you need to set up global state for each test (like spying on `console.log` [for example](https://github.com/avajs/ava/issues/560)), you'll need to make sure the tests are [run serially](#running-tests-serially).
+Keep in mind that the `.beforeEach()` and `.afterEach()` hooks run just before and after a test is run, and that by default tests run concurrently.
+This means each multiple `.beforeEach()` hooks may run concurrently.
+Using `test.serial.beforeEach()` does not change this.
+If you need to set up global state for each test (like spying on `console.log` [for example](https://github.com/avajs/ava/issues/560)), you'll need to make sure the tests themselves are [run serially](#running-tests-serially).

 Remember that AVA runs each test file in its own process.
-You may not have to clean up global state in a `after`-hook since that's only called right before the process exits.
+You may not have to clean up global state in a `.after()`-hook since that's only called right before the process exits.

 #### Test context

-The `beforeEach` & `afterEach` hooks can share context with the test:
+The `.beforeEach()` & `.afterEach()` hooks can share context with the test:

 ```js
 test.beforeEach(t => {